isabella232/advertising-cloud.en/help/user-guide/optimization/notifications.md

 # Notifications {#notifications}

-## What is it
+Notifications provide visibility into placement problems and offer potential solutions.
+Use notifications to troubleshoot placement-wide issues.

-A diagnostic tool that provides more visibility into placement problems and offers potential solutions.
-This tool has 3 main features:
+This tool has three main features:

 ![notifications](assets/notifications.png)